 Rub off manually or cut out and destroy affected branches.
 Strong jets of water sometimes solve the problem, or the regular use of fatty acids or similar products with a physical mode of action.

-Chemical control: A winter wash every few years will help to reduce over-wintering of the pest.
+Chemical control: A winter wash every few years may help to wash off over-wintering pest eggs.
+See insecticide list at back of leaflet.